DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 ## Profiling Tests

+> Note: Requires _PHP Profiler_ extension which is installed by default, but can be disabled or uninstalled.

 Use the **Debug** menu in Test Explorer to Profile tests, or profile a single test with right click on the test -> `Debug with Profile` -> `Profile`.

 ![start tests profiling](imgs/test-profile-menu.png)